HapiLand/Voro/README.md

 # Voro

 Voro is my approach for a terrain generation tool.
-Which is intended as a way to create an environment for an imaginary game (**game** development is not my forte).
+Which is intended as a way to create an environment for a hypothetical game I have imagined (alas, **game** development is not my forte),

 I aim to extend it later on to make it more useful :)